hyperledger-archives/indy-sdk/docs/how-tos/write-did-and-query-verkey/README.md

 lines of code.
 Try creating some.

-You might try the ["Rotate a Key"](../rotate-key/README.md) how-to, which can be done in only one step one you complete this one.
+You might try the ["Rotate a Key"](../rotate-key/README.md) how-to, which can be done in only one step once you have complete this one.

 You could also try to create a new steward identity without a seed, or with a different seed, and see what kind of error you get.
 Only identities